chandra-sekar/chndr/posts/weeknotes-10-kalady.md

 ---
 Last week was quite eventful.
 We went to to Kalady for my dad's 60th birthday ceremony.
 It is considered an auspicious ocassion in some communities in India.
 The couple gets to have a wedding ceremony again when the husband reaches 60 years.
 I know for a fact that I won't be celebrating my 60th birthday this way.
 But it was fun watching my parents get married again.

 We had invited only limited people from our close circle.
-But even then, it was a tough job coordinating the accomodation for the guests, managing their pick up, drop and catering to everyone's needs.
+But even then, it was a tough job coordinating the accommodation for the guests, managing their pick up, drop and catering to everyone's needs.
 It gave me a small taste of what it would be like to manage a wedding and I am honestly not looking forward to this part.

 It also happened to be my birthday week.
 I spent it in the company of my relatives for a change.
 A whole lot of people who I don't normally see wished me for my birthday this year.